xe0896/obsidian/DevDocs/Leetcode/26 - Remove Duplicates from Sorted Array.md

 ```
 This solution is really slow but the memory beats `78%` of submissions so we take those
 ### Faster solution
-A faster solution would be much simpler and more elegant then our previous solution, the logic boils down to this: we will also assume that `i=1` like before but we will take advantage over the fact that this array is non-increasing. order We do this by checking to see if `nums[i-1] != nums[i]`, if this is `true` then this is the first unique element of this value since this `nums[i]` value will not appear anywhere else other then around `nums[i]` since the array is in order.
-We can then take `nums[k]` and assign this to `nums[i]` which will ensure the unique array orderings are being updated and then increment `k`:
+A faster solution would be much simpler and more elegant then our previous solution, the logic boils down to this: we will also assume that `i=1` like before but we will take advantage over the fact that this array is non-increasing order.
+We do this by checking to see if `nums[i-1] != nums[i]`, if this is `true` then this is the first unique element of this value since this `nums[i]` value will not appear anywhere else other then around `nums[i]` since the array is in order.
+We can then take `nums[k]` and assign this to `nums[i]` which will ensure the unique array orderings are being updated and then increment `k` as we have a new unique value:

 ```java
 public int removeDuplicates(int[] nums) {